groussea/opyflow/ReadMe.md

   institution={EPFL}
 }

-An article pubished in *Experiments in Fluids* is available in Open Access : [Scanning PIV of turbulent flows over and through rough porous beds using refractive index matching](https://link.springer.com/article/10.1007/s00348-020-02990-y)
+An article published in *Experiments in Fluids* is available in Open Access : [Scanning PIV of turbulent flows over and through rough porous beds using refractive index matching](https://link.springer.com/article/10.1007/s00348-020-02990-y)

 Follow this [link](https://link.springer.com/article/10.1007/s00348-020-02990-y#appendices) to directly access to the annex of the article presenting the opyf algorithms and tests.